ajitsingh98/Data-Science-Interview-Questions-Answers/probabilistic_graphical_models.md

 *Naive Bayes Assumption*

-It assumes that each feature $x $ is independent of one another give$y$
+It assumes that each feature $x$ is independent of one another give $y$

 *Training Phase*